Heidi T. Riccio Ed.D., Director of Career Technical Education – East Academy

-Kathleen Holman RN, MSN, Career Technical Education Coordinator – Academies D & E
+Kathleen Holman RN, MSN, Director of Career Technical Education – West Academy

-Kathleen Holman, Career Technical Education Coordinator for the Life & Natural Sciences and Construction Academies, brings 20 years of experience working in vocational technical education to her role.
+Kathleen Holman, Director of Career & Technical Education for the Life & Natural Sciences and Construction Academies, brings 20 years of experience working in vocational-technical education to her role.

 Kathleen was the Health Assisting Instructor for four years and School Nurse for thirteen years at North Shore Technical High School prior to becoming an administrator at Essex Tech.
 Her nursing experience includes adult and pediatric medicine, surgery, Hematology and Oncology at Madigan Army Medical Center Ft.
 Lewis Washington (Civil Service) and Naval Hospital San Diego (Active Duty) and Geriatric Nursing experience at skilled nursing facilities on the North Shore.